Ceramides

 Formation of the corneocyte lipid envelope

-Eventually, ceramides with a terminal ω-hydroxyl group in the fatty acyl moiety are bound covalently to the proteins of the cornified envelope such as involucrin.
-Recent evidence suggests that in the first step of this process ceramides containing O-acyl linoleate in an estolide linkage are acted upon by specific lipoxygenases (12R-LOX and eLOX3) to form hepoxilin-like products, which may have specific functions in skin (see the web page on these oxylipins for a discussion of their biosynthesis).
+Eventually, ceramides with a terminal ω-hydroxyl group in the fatty acyl moiety are bound covalently to the proteins such as involucrin of the cornified envelope.
+Recent evidence suggests that in the first step of this process ceramides containing O-acyl linoleate in an estolide linkage are acted upon by lipoxygenases (12R‑LOX and eLOX3) to form hepoxilin-like products, which may be required in skin (see the web page on these oxylipins for a discussion of their biosynthesis).
 The high polarity of the main isomer, 9R,10S,13R-trihydroxy-11E-octadecenoate (a tri-HOME), is believed to facilitate its hydrolysis, initiating a procedure that leads to attachment of the free ω-hydroxyl groups of the very-long-chain fatty acid components of ceramides and glucosylceramides via ester bonds to glutamate residues of proteins exposed on the surface of corneocytes by means of a transglutaminase (TGase).
 Ultimately, the covalently bound glucosylceramides and ceramides are further metabolized until only the long-chain ω-hydroxy acid remains attached to protein.
-These proteolipid structures, i.e., the corneocyte lipid envelope, form a complete lipid monolayer over the surface of each cell and are essential to the function of the epidermal water barrier; they act as a template or scaffold to direct the assembly of the extruded lipids into lamellar bilayers.
+These proteolipid structures, i.e., the corneocyte lipid envelope, form a complete lipid monolayer over the surface of each cell and are indispensable for the operation of the epidermal water barrier; they act as a template or scaffold to direct the assembly of the extruded lipids into lamellar bilayers.

 In essential fatty acid deficiency, the O-acyl linoleate is replaced by oleate with concomitant abnormalities in the cutaneous permeability barrier.
 In diseased skin, there is often an altered lipid composition and organization with impaired barrier properties, and diminished levels of ceramide and changes in their compositions in the epidermis, reflecting altered sphingolipid metabolism in relation to the esterified and non-esterified omega-hydroxy-ceramides and trihydroxy bases, have been implicated in such skin disorders as psoriasis, ichthyosis and atopic dermatitis; tri-HOME and ceramide species of lower molecular weight accumulate in the last of these.
-Ceramide-containing emollients have beneficial effects on skin barrier function, and they have been approved as repair agents.
-Much less emphasis in research has been placed upon the signalling functions of ceramides in skin, but there is increasing evidence for their involvement in the regulation of the same metabolic events as in other tissues with implications for health.
+Much less emphasis in research has been placed upon signalling by ceramides in skin, but there is increasing evidence they may influence the regulation of the same metabolic events as in other tissues with implications for health.

 6. Analysis

-Ceramides can be isolated by adsorption chromatography (TLC and HPLC) and further analysed by HPLC or GC after conversion to less polar derivatives, and one widely used method for analysis of molecular species of sphingomyelin involves their hydrolysis with phospholipase C to ceramides to simplify the technical problems.
-Modern mass spectrometric methods are increasingly being used for characterization and quantification, but care must be taken to distinguish dihydroceramides from the more common ceramide species with which they are isobaric.
+Ceramides can be isolated by adsorption chromatography (TLC and HPLC) and further analysed by HPLC or GC after conversion to less polar derivatives, and one widely used method for analysis of molecular species of sphingomyelin uses hydrolysis with phospholipase C to generate ceramides to simplify the technical problems.
+Modern mass spectrometric methods are increasingly being used for characterization and quantification, but care must be taken to distinguish dihydroceramides from the more common ceramide species with which they can be isobaric.

 Recommended Reading